Gloucestershire Regiment: Third night – last stand on Hill 235

 By the afternoon of 24 April, the Glosters, with C Troop 170th Mortar Battery now fighting alongside as infantry, had been reduced to an effective fighting force of 400–450 men.
 They were low on ammunition, though in their favour the 45th Field Regiment were still able to provide support.
 Estimates of the opposing force range from a regiment (three battalions) to a division (three regiments).
 The Glosters fought through the night of 24–25 April, during which the peak was briefly occupied by the Chinese, thus threatening the Glosters' whole position on the hill.
 It was recaptured in a counter-attack led by the adjutant, Captain Anthony Farrar-Hockley, and the Chinese launched seven attacks in one hour in an attempt to take it again, all without success.
 Their assault on the hill was finally broken up after sunrise by airstrikes.
 That morning, with Chinese forces infiltrating miles behind the lines, UN forces began to withdraw to Line Delta.
 On Hill 235, the Glosters had very little ammunition, no hope of relief and, with the 45th Field Regiment on the move, no artillery support.
 Carne received permission to attempt a breakout at 06:05.
 He had no choice but to leave the wounded, estimated at some 100.
 The survivors split into small groups and attempted to evade the Chinese surrounding them to reach friendly lines.
-Just 63 men made it.
+Just 63 men got there.